7 elements for building a successful strategy

 - Transform – Innovations, totally new offerings, out-of-the-box thinking, radically new things, etc.

-6. Create Tactics & concrete Action Plans
+6. Create tactics & concrete action plans

-7. Allocate and Plan for the Ressources needed
+7. Allocate and plan the resources needed

-8. Assign clear Responsibilities
+8. Assign clear responsibilities

-9. Create and Manage Timelines
+9. Create and manage timelines

-10. Monitor, Review and Evaluate Progress
+10. Monitor, review and evaluate progress

 Lack of clarity